Uplift Counselling Fremantle based somatic and mindfulness therapies

 A check in with yourself like this will do three things.

-• Firstly, we are often very cut off from our bodies and our emotions, and doing this will ground us in our own bodies and experience.
+• First, we often feel disconnected from our bodies and emotions.
+Doing this will help us connect with our bodies and experiences.

-• Secondly, it will help us to be more able to process our painful experiences and emotions without reactivity and taking actions that we regret.
+• Secondly, it will help us handle our painful experiences and emotions better.
+This way, we can avoid reacting and taking actions we might regret.

-This can be helpful in challenges in relationships with your family and at work, but also simply to be more present in day to day life… to appreciate each moment more!
-As you build your capacity to do this, it will become a resource which you can use in highly charged situations, but start small and build up.
+This can help with challenges in family and work relationships.
+It can also help you be more present in daily life.
+You can learn to appreciate each moment more!
+As you learn to do this, it will become a helpful resource in tough situations.
+Start small and grow from there.

 author avatar